Stocks Diverge As Tech Stocks Dip - UrduPoint

 In Asia, Tokyo, Hong Kong and Shanghai closed lower.

-Oil prices rose slightly on Wednesday on fresh bets of rebounding Chinese demand as the superpower emerges from almost three years of tough zero-Covid restrictions.

-Biden said the massive oil profits were "outrageous" as he called for the tax on corporate stock buybacks to be quadrupled.

-- 'Soothing message' - AJ Bell investment director Russ Mould said Powell "had just the soothing message the market was looking for".
+AJ Bell investment director Russ Mould said remarks from Fed Chair Jerome Powell on Tuesday "had just the soothing message the market was looking for.

-A run of key US data in recent months has indicated a series of bumper hikes last year was beginning to pay off, fuelling hopes that the Fed could pause its tightening cycle and even lower borrowing costs at the end of the year.
+" A run of key US data in recent months has indicated a series of bumper interest rate hikes last year is beginning to pay off, fueling hopes that the Fed could pause its tightening cycle and even lower borrowing costs at the end of the year.

 But a forecast-busting jobs report on Friday -- showing half a million new jobs created in January -- stoked speculation that more increases were on the way.

-Fawad Razaqzada, analyst at City Index and Forex.com, said Powell's speech was "deemed neutral overall".
+Fawad Razaqzada, analyst at City Index and Forex.com, said Powell's latest speech was "deemed neutral overall".

 "Powell acknowledged that the disinflationary process is underway, but also suggested that interest rates may have to be pushed even higher if jobs data continues to show upside surprises," Razaqzada said.